avni510/avni510.github.io/_posts/2020-12-31-react-redux.markdown

 So now we're able to take a `Target` component and give it values from the state and container through the `context`.

 Based on the fact that `injectState` and `injectCommands` follow the same higher order function pattern (returns a function that takes in the `Target` component).
-The `connect` function now has a simple implemention using `reduce`.
+The `connect` function now has a simple implementation using `reduce`.

 ```
 export function connect<TProps>(